Skip to content

 How to Get to Champaner and Around?

-Champaner Archaeological Park can be explored by walk and public transportation.
-I took a public bus from Vadodara central bus station.
+Champaner Archaeological Park can be explored on foot or by public transportation.
+I took a public bus from Vadodara’s Central Bus Station.
 I took the bus that leaves around 7:30 am and arrived at 9 am.
-It’s better to arrive early to beat the heat and it’s a long day to be here.
+It’s better to arrive early to beat the heat, and it’s a long day to be here.

 In Champaner, I used a shared auto-rickshaw service to hop around the sites.
 Only one main road, so it is convenient to hop on and off the rickshaw.
 I finished the tour at 3:30 pm and returned to Vadodara at 5 pm to catch the bus to Bhuj.

-Bus If you are a budget traveler, public transportation is the best option.
+Bus: If you are a budget traveler, public transportation is the best option.
 The bus leaves every half an hour from Vadodara Central Bus Station to Champaner.
 The ST (State Transport) Bus to Pavagadh takes about 1.5 hours.
-Many pilgrims come for Mahakalika Mata Temple.
+Many pilgrims come to the Mahakalika Mata Temple.
 Booking is not required.

-The best way to get around on foot or Auto-Rickshaw Champaner is walkable to the major sites and the only village.
-Otherwise, auto-rickshaw is the only option, available for share or hire to Halol.
+The best way to get around in Champaner is to walk to the major sites and the only village.
+Otherwise, an auto-rickshaw is the only option available for sharing or hire to Halol.

 Where to Eat?